 Star of Africa

-It was the second time now that I got to see Blind Channel (****) and it's clear that they've developed further into a well-oiled live machine.
-In the interview we had they told us that some people jokingly regard them as a boy band, simply because they wear a completely white outfit.
-It's definitely something that'll stick to your mind if the music doesn't.
-But I'm pretty sure that it stuck to the people present at this show...
+It was the second time now that I got to see Blind Channel (****), now and it’s clear that they’ve developed further into a well-oiled live machine.
+They told us in the interview we had to have jokingly welcomed the fact that some people say that they’re a “boy band” by now performing with every single one of them dressed completely in white.
+It’s definitely something that’ll stick to your mind if the music doesn’t.
+But I’m pretty sure that it stuck to the people present at this show…

 Their modern/suburban pop infused metal got quite a chunk of the crowd moving and nodding their heads in approval.
 The violent pop revolution brought us a highly energetic show with all of them jumping and running around like crazy, raps and electronic tunes to party up the place and at a certain point they had a flag with the Blind Channel logo on it to wave around with on stage.
 And of course besides the crazy popular Bullet and Deja FU, the Macklemore cover and Ed Sheeran cover couldn’t be left out of the setlist.
 A really great show by a band that’ll become pretty huge in the nearby future I suspect.

 Bullet (With Your Name on It)

 Don’t (Ed Sheeran cover)

 Darker Than Black